One of the most misunderstood issues online has to do with copyright. Both with email and website content copyright issues.

 For some reason, as with many things online, there is this incorrect perception that anything goes.
 Or that the entire online world is "public domain."

 Many are finding out the hard way that when it comes to protecting creative collateral; copyright is law.
 And, copyright laws can and are being enforced online.

 (Latin: They can because they think they can.)

-- “E-mail is not copyright protected once it is sent.”
-E-mail is a written work that once created is copyright protected by the author.
-This means you cannot post publicly an e-mail sent to you privately.
-You cannot post private e-mails to your site, to message boards or to your blog without the author’s specific permission to do so.
+Email is a written work that once created is copyright protected by the author.
+This means you cannot post publicly an email sent to you privately.
+You cannot post private emails to your site, to message boards or to your blog without the author’s specific permission to do so.
 Well, you can but don't be surprised if the SHTF.
-Just because an e-mail was sent to you as a private communication does not mean you then own it and can do with it what you like.
-In addition, e-mail that is posted to a group of people, on a mailing list or Newsgroup does not make the e-mail available for reposting, copying, or any other use - not without the express and written consent of the author.
+Just because an email was sent to you as a private communication does not mean you then own it and can do with it what you like.
+In addition, email that is posted to a group of people, on a mailing list or Newsgroup does not make the email available for reposting, copying, or any other use - not without the express and written consent of the author.

 What's the bottom line with online copyright?

 Courtesy!
 Don't assume that you can use, repost or take anything you find online simply because you can.
 Be a courteous Netizen and always ask first!

 Seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on your ISP and hosting provider’s websites to handle complaints and reports in regard to copyright abuse.
 Take some time to read that information and make yourself aware of your rights and make sure you do not infringe on others.

 The main resource for all this legal mumbo-jumbo in regard to online copyright and the DMCA is at http://www.copyright.gov.
 (United States)